 20. A glass tumbler containing hot water is kept in the freezer compartment of a refrigerator (temperature < 0°C).
 If you could measure the temperature of the content of the tumbler, which of the following graphs (Fig.1.2) would correctly represent the change in its temperature as a function of time.

 Graph (a) is the right answer because water will cool initially until its temperature reaches 0 °C. After reaching the freezing point (0 °C) temperature will remain constant until the water becomes ice.
 After that point temperature would decrease again.

 21. Look at Fig. 1.3 and suggest in which of the vessels A,B, C or D the rate of evaporation will be the highest?
 Explain.

-Answer is C because evaporation increases with increase in the surface area.
-With increase in wind speed particles of water vapour will move away hence the rate of evaporation will be the highest.
+Answer is C because evaporation increases with an increase in the surface area.
+With an increase in wind speed particles of water vapour will move away hence the rate of evaporation will be the highest.

 (a) Conversion of solid to vapour is called sublimation.
 Name the term used to denote the conversion of vapour to solid.